clairemation/coolgebra-js/README.md

 Coolgebra is a work in progress.
 It is written in ES6 and may need to be transpiled for browser environments.
 Require it in your build and assign it to the $ variable (see below about using a different variable).

 Further optimizations could include:
--object pooling the arrays
+- object pooling the arrays
--adding syntax to use only specialized methods for the given vector/matrix size
+- adding syntax to use only specialized methods for the given vector/matrix size

 # API